Yapping72/social-media-hadoop/README.md

 To resume a scrape from the last successful batch, invoke the resume_scrape() instead of start_one_scrape().

 # Sequential Scraping of a List of Companies
-Populate 'company_list_1' with company_codes and company_names, run the start_multiple_scrapes() instead of start_one_scrape().
+Create a json file and populate it with company_codes and company_names (see '../scraper/Industry/Financials' for example).
+Run the start_multiple_scrapes() instead of start_one_scrape().
 You can also adopt the same approach to use multiple chrome sessions to scrape multiple companies in each session.
 Each instance of main.py will use a different company_list and facebook accounts.
 * Note that you may need to solve the captchas that appear on each login.
 Fresh glassdoor accounts less prone to Captcha verification on login.
+* Modify the FILE_PATH variable in main.